dedonlab/general_aqrnaseq/README.md

 # general_aqrnaseq
-a general AQRNAseq pipeline that can process both eukaryote and prokaryote RNAseq samples on unix clusters using slurm workload manager
+A general AQRNAseq pipeline that can process both eukaryote and prokaryote RNAseq samples on unix clusters using slurm workload manager

 Download AQRNAseqScriptsAndFiles.tgz.
 Then uncompress it by typing tar -xzvf AQRNAseqScriptsAndFiles.tgz